- What is Food Day?

 We encourage anyone and everyone to host Food Day events, no matter your experience or background.
 For event ideas and organizing tips please see our 2012 campaign report and Guide for Organizers. (top)

 A Food Day coordinator is someone who has the time to dedicate to stimulating multiple activities, initiatives, or campaigns sponsored by multiple organizations, a city, county, or region.
 Coordinators must commit to the volunteer position through October.
 Each coordinator’s contact information is public on our website so that others in the area can get in touch.
-In 2012, Food Day was organized thanks to 110-plus coordinators.
+In 2013, Food Day was organized thanks to nearly 100 coordinators.
 One important role for the Food Day organizer is to keep track of Food Day events and eventually report them back to the state coordinator or national office.
 Interested in coordinating for your neighborhood, town/city, state, or region?
-Sign up here (link) and a member of the Food Day team will be in touch with you shortly. (top)
+Sign up here and a member of the Food Day team will be in touch with you shortly. (top)

 The simple answer is "everyone who eats."
 In particular, we focus on events around schoolchildren, university students, policymakers, families, and communities most affected by diet-related diseases or lack of food access.
 We also hope that Food Day will be a chance to raise awareness among those who might not be aware of the complex issues around food production and consumption in our country. (top)